PyndyalaCoder/Siddhu-Gon/README.md

 Attribution to Landgreen N-gon.
 I edited a lot of guns, changed ammo, upgraded tech, and tinkered with the colors.
 The final boss is also much harder to beat.
+I also edited some fields as well, such as Pilot Wave (this field is now overpowered).